wp-plugins/wp-championship/readme.txt

 === wp-championship ===
 Contributors: tuxlog
 Donate link: http://www.tuxlog.de/
-Tags: championship,guessing, game, soccer, world, 2010, wordpress,plugin
-Requires at least: 2.5
+Tags: championship,guessing, game, soccer, world, 2010, wordpress, plugin Requires at least: 2.5
 Tested up to: 2.9.2
-Stable tag: 1.5
+Stable tag: 1.6

 wp-championship is a plugin for wordpress letting you play a guessing game of a tournament e.g. soccer